 In year applications need to be made directly to the school.
-Application forms can be found on our website www.parkvaleacademy.org.uk.
-If a place is not available in the year group for which a student applies, the application will be refused and placed on the waiting list.
+Application forms are available on our website www.oakwoodacademy.org.uk If a place is not available in the year group for which a student applies, the application will be refused and placed on the waiting list.
 Names are placed on this waiting list in the rank order of our published over-subscription criteria, not in the date order by which they are received.
 Parents have the right of appeal to the refusal for a place.